- Scope of Position

-The Fuel Delivery Driver is responsible for driving and operating a bobtail truck (3,000-5,000 gallon capacity) for propane delivery to specified locations in an efficient, prompt and safe manner.
-Duties for the driver include loading, securing, transporting, delivering and unloading propane fuel.
-This position requires a Class B CDL license with hazmat endorsements and physical demands which include 60-200 lbs. of lifting.
+The Fuel Delivery Driver is responsible for driving and operating a bobtail truck (3,000-5,000 gallon capacity) for gas fuel delivery to specified locations in an efficient, prompt and safe manner.
+Duties include loading, securing, transporting, delivering and unloading propane fuel.
+This position requires a Class A CDL license with hazmat endorsements and physical demands which include 60-200 lbs. of lifting.

 - Inspects vehicle and notifies supervisor of needed equipment, supplies, or routine maintenance.